 1. Visit Kernave

-Located 35km from Vilnius, Kernave was the old medieval capital of Lithuania.
+Located 35 kilometers (22 miles) from Vilnius, Kernave was the old medieval capital of Lithuania.
 The area has all kinds of forts, burial sites, and historical and cultural monuments dating back to the late Paleolithic Period.
 Though the town was destroyed by the Teutonic Knights (a Catholic military order) in the Middle Ages, you can still wander the ruins and learn more about the region’s history.
 Don’t miss the nearby Kernave Archaeology and History Museum.
-Admission is 3 EUR.
+Admission is 4 EUR.

 2. See the Hill of Witches

 The Hill of Witches is an outdoor sculpture trail of wooden folk art in Juodkrante, a small town on the Curonian Spit.
 This art installation brings the forest to life with its creations, taking visitors on a trip through Lithuania’s most popular folk tales and legends.
 Each of the 80 wooden sculptures was hand-carved by local artists and each sculpture depicts a different character from folk and pagan traditions.
 Plan to spend around an hour seeing all the sculptures.
 Admission is free.

 2. Visit the Palace of the Grand Dukes

 Located in Vilnius, this 17th-century Baroque palace was built for the country’s Grand Dukes.
 Today, it’s a history and art museum.
 You can tour stately and ornate ceremonial rooms, see traditional weaponry and armor, and learn about the palace’s history.
 Most of the palace is a reconstruction as it was first damaged by fire and then later destroyed by the Russians.
 However, it still does a good job of showing how the ruling class lived during the 17th century and the descriptions are really informative.
 Admission is 5 EUR.